rexresearch

 [0065] As a simple means of estimating the efficacy of the

-material undergoing treatment, and to help in determining an end
+secondary material undergoing treatment, and to help in

-process and estimates of pH change should be noted at intervals,
+the process and estimates of pH change should be noted at

-which may be as often as every hour or as infrequent as every
+intervals, which may be as often as every hour or as infrequent

-eight hours.
-An increase in pH level of the sample will indicate
+as every eight hours.
+An increase in pH level of the sample will

-that the secondary molecular change process is being carried out
+indicate that the secondary molecular change process is being

-will become more alkaline, that is, increase in numeric value,
+pH reading will become more alkaline, that is, increase in

 [0067] Another relatively simple test that can be performed when

-progress of molecular change is to measure the change in its Redox
+the progress of molecular change is to measure the change in its

-potential.
-Other more sophisticated estimates and assays of water
+Redox potential.
+Other more sophisticated estimates and assays

-purification and content can be used on samples removed from the
+of water purification and content can be used on samples removed

-source so that a circular motion is produced in the secondary
+power source so that a circular motion is produced in the

-material and the molecularly changed discs.
-The presence of
+secondary material and the molecularly changed discs.
+The

-paddles or vanes 160 on the periphery of the discs would help
+presence of paddles or vanes 160 on the periphery of the discs

-produce and maintain the movement of water.
-If a power source is
+would help produce and maintain the movement of water.
+If a

-This duty cycle of one hour on and one hour off can continue for
+one-hour break.
+This duty cycle of one hour on and one hour off

-the entire period during which the secondary material is
+can continue for the entire period during which the secondary

-undergoing treatment.
-If the crank handle is to be turned
+material is undergoing treatment.
+If the crank handle is to be

-manually, then it can be rotated at intervals that are convenient
+turned manually, then it can be rotated at intervals that are

 [0069] The time necessary to induce molecular change of the